NikhithaChandran1/Aicte_cybersecurity_project/README.md

 # Aicte_cybersecurity_project
-This is apart of the AICTE IBM Skillsbuild Internship on Cybersecurity done by Nikhitha Konnikkara Chandran.
+This is a part of the AICTE IBM Skillsbuild Internship on Cybersecurity done by Nikhitha Konnikkara Chandran.

 Image Steganography using OpenCV